owlbarn/tutorial/book/symbolic/README.md

 An Owl Engine enables converting Owl computation graph to or from a symbolic representation.
 Symbolic graph can thus benefit from the concise syntax and powerful features such as Algorithm Differentiation in Owl.

 The conversion between Owl CGraph and the symbolic representation is straightforward, since both are graph structures.
-We only need to focus on make the operation projection between these two system correct.
+We only need to focus on make the operation projection between these two systems correct.

 ```
 let cnode_attr = Owl_graph.attr node in